The Growing Problem of Loneliness in Disabled People

 the way they interact with residents.
 Depending on your financial situation, you may be eligible

-and won’t have to pay for everything out of pocket.
+for government programs and won’t have to pay for everything out of pocket.
 But make sure to

 have all your questions answered before signing a contract.